djirdehh/intro-to-vue-workshop/README.md

-# 🚀 Introduction to Vue Workshop
+# 🚀 A Full Day Of Vue.js Workshop

-A small github repo used to host resources, code samples, and exercises for the Introduction to Vue Workshop.
+A small github repo used to host resources, code samples, and exercises for the A Full Day Of Vue.js Workshop.

 ### Day 1
 * [Introduction](#introduction)